 Red Greenbase tells Polly Gone that he plans on eating "ten more pizzas."

-In the climactic level of the Brickster arc, you need to shoot pizzas at the Brickster and doughnuts at Officer Nick and Officer Lara.
+In the climactic level of the Brickster arc, you need to shoot pizzas at the Brickster and doughnuts at Officer Nick and Officer Laura.
 The Brickster will stop and eat the pizzas, slowing him down.
-Nick and Lara go faster when they're fed doughnuts.
+Nick and Laura go faster when they're fed doughnuts.

 An Easter Egg in the police station: If you click on the box of doughnuts, two cops will rush towards the box and wolf down several doughnuts at once and then leave with a doughnut in each hand.